nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

 - Approximately 100 points per trimester

 ## "Real World" Projects
 You, your pair, and your Scrum Team will collaboratively Build, deploy and host Web Site.
 This Web project contains Technicals learned throughout the Trimester.
 This will be done in increments.
-Each Monday assignment will focus on setting up Tools and Methods in becoming a Nighthawk Coder.
+Each Monday an assignment will be given and the previous will be under Live Review.

 - Feature Considerations for Project
-    - One unique idea, aka something useful to school
-    - Ability to show case individual PBL, Test Prep work and labs
+    - Project Requirements
+        - A fun zone, unique idea(s)
+        - Educational zones that capture every key learning objective
-    - A page that highlights YOU and your Technical Capbilities
+        - A location that highlights individuals, jobs, and technical capabilities
+    - Project Technicals
-    - Managing Technical Requirement for Project
+        - Managing PBL Requirement for Project (Issues, Scrum Board)
-    - Use "Java Classes" as well as Units 1-10.
+        - Use of "Java Classes" in backend.
-    - Build frontend using "Thymeleaf" or "React" with data coming from "Java Spring".
-    - PBL requirements and accomplishments are described through each week/sprint.

-## Week 0 Learning Outcome
-Getting adapted to the Agile development methodologies used in Computer Science.
-Additionally, getting introduced to GitHub and VS Code used in building aJava/Spring Web Server and managing a year long personal notebook using GitHub Pages.
+        - Use of "Thymeleaf" in frontend
+        - Data Structure exchange between frontend and backend

+- Individual GitHub Pages considerations for Java Units 1-10
+    - Each week we will be studying Java
+    - Design Fastpages/GitHub Pages according to personal style and interests
+    - Jupyter Notebooks using IJava and Markdown will be required for Java Test Prep learnings
+    - Make sure you are prepared each week to show how you have met Test Prep requirements
+    - Additionally, make sure you capture PBL learnings and notes throughout the week

 ### Establish PBL and Comp Sci attitude
 - Attitude.
 An Agile mindset is not knowing the answer, making lots of mistakes and performing iteration.
 A successful grade is dependent on making mistakes, research, and iteration.
 - Suggestion.
 Please bring a personal laptop to class daily.
 The Internet and AP Classroom web site will  be considered text book.
 - Requirements.
 Everything will be distributed electronically.
 All code you develop will be delivered to the Cloud.
-- This class has a NO PAPER policy, when the Teacher sees paper the student will be considered to be distracted (-), Slash/Slash/Slash
+- Grading guidelines.
+There will be key technical objectives and expected tangibles.
+10% deduction and office hours are required for late work.
+Essentially, it is impossible to be late if you work consistently in class and turn something in each week.
+    - High "A" is very tough to achieve, something beyond the tangibles.
+Something that exhibits an unforced desire to learn.
+    - Low "A" is consistency in producing tangibles toward Team Project and Individual GH Page.
+    - "B" is having flaws in consistency or tangible shortcomings, but mostly on track.
+    - "C" is a lack consistent effort, lacking tangibles.
+    - Below "C" is composed of Slash/Slash/Slash offenses.
+Lack of attendance, disruptive behaviors, doing work from other classes during class time, paper visible in class, and turning in tangbiles that you can't represent in live review.

 ### PBL Sprint 0 / Week 0
+Learning outcome.
+Getting adapted to the Agile mindset used in Computer Science.
+Additionally, getting introduced to GitHub and VS Code used in building a Java/Spring Web Server and managing a year long personal GitHub Pages to capture notes and experiences.
-Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
+- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
 Based off of modulo mathematics (remainder) there can only be 3 teams of 5 maximum.
 Spend some time talking and getting to know each other.
 Teacher will visit teams as time allows.
-Thursday - Start bringing your laptop.
+- Thursday - Start bringing your laptop.
 Setup GitHub and Tools and push code to your Repo.
-Friday - Pair Share coding.
+- Friday - Pair Share coding.
 Spend 30 minutes at keyboard installation and performing Jupyter coding, while Pair Share observes and consults.
 Next 30 minutes Pairs reverse roles.

-* Complete Tech Talk 0 and be prepared with Review Ticket on Monday Moring.

 ## Tech Talk 0 - Tools and Equipment
 Developer Operations (DevOps) is dependent